elixir-lang/elixir-lang.github.com/_posts/2022-12-20-exdoc-cheatsheet-continuously-improving-documentation.markdown

 ## 10 features that show how ExDoc has improved developer experience over time
 We added Cheatsheets to ExDoc because we value developer experience and believe documentation is a core aspect of it.

 Since the beginning, one of Elixir's principles is that documentation should be a first-class citizen.
 What this idea means to us is that documentation should be easy to write and easy to read.
-ExDoc has been continuously evolving over the years, guided by that idea.
+ExDoc has been continuously evolving over the years, guided by this principle.

 We thought the release of Cheatsheets could be an excellent opportunity to remember how ExDoc has evolved.